Bachelor's degree programs

 7. Do I need to take the examination given by the National Center for University Entrance Examination (NCUEE)?

-The NCUEE examination is not required of those applying through the special selection process for privately financed international applicants; it is required only of those taking the general entrance examination.
+The NCUEE examination is mandatory for those taking the general entrance examination but is not required for applicants to the Kyoto iUP or an English-taught program.
+It is also not part of the special selection process for privately financed international students.
 Requirements for AO admission applicants vary by faculty.

-8. In addition to the university entrance examination, are there any other tests I have to take, such as the Examination for Japanese University Admission for International Students (EJU)?
+8. Are there any other tests I have to take, such as EJU*?

 9. What does the university entrance examination consist of?